First... getting on the list.

 Buying a Ticket

 God help me, I wasn't able to buy a Darling Reunion ticket and my dreads are in a wad.
 What do I do?

 - Get a reservation at Shady Rest next door.
 If your name is on our members list you can buy a day pass at the bridge by the drum circle or if it is closed go to Suttle Road and enter at the front gate and purchase a pass to visit.
 You will not be able to bring alcohol in or stay the night but you can get your Darling hugs.

 - I got an invitation from you last year but I couldn’t make it.
 Am I still on the list?

 - If you received an invitation last year and none of your invitation needs to be updated, you’re still on the list.
 If any of your info has changed, let us know.
 Gracias.

 - I got the code from UO and bought 4 tickets.
 Can I bring my friend/neighbor/coworker/favorite barista with me if they are not on the "Nice Camper" list?

 - Everyone who camps at Darling needs to be on the approved list.
 Please instruct them on how to properly get onto the list.
 Remember, YOUR REFERRAL IS YOUR REPUTATION.
 No ticket scalping.
-Cindy will be very unhappy and your name will go on the Naughty List if anyone is caught charging more for an extra ticket.
+Cindy will be very unhappy if anyone is caught charging more for an extra ticket.

 - I do everything with my best friend.
 My dog/cat/snake/ferret/turtle/rat/blue macaw is my best friend.
 Can I bring him?